farhanacsebd/event-wire-client/README.md

 ### Features

-- You can get all kind of event services.
+- You can get all kinds of event services.
 - Budget friendly
 - We provide discount.
 - We provide special service for our premium members.